heig-vd-dai-course/heig-vd-dai-course/15-smtp-and-ncat/COURSE_MATERIAL.md

 ### What did you do and learn?

 In this chapter, you have had a refresh about networking with IP adresses and DNS records.
-You have also learned about the SMTP protocol and how to use Telnet to send an email to an SMTP server.
+You have also learned about the SMTP protocol and how to use ncat to send an email to an SMTP server.

 Based on the official RFC, you have learned that SMTP is a simple text-based protocol to send emails with rather simple commands.

-With the help of MailHog and Docker, you have now a way to test your emails with a fake SMTP server for all your other applications!
+With the help of Mailpit and Docker, you have now a way to test your emails with a fake SMTP server (called a _mock server_) for all your other applications!

 ### Test your knowledge